 Include colourful pipe cleaners, straws, paper clips, yarns, crepe papers and apple wrappers in the E-bag.
 Suggest your child to create pieces of jewelry and accessories for you.

 These materials are totally open-ended and your child would not get sick in experimenting and mix-matching with the different objects.
 Remind your child on how much you love presents and surprises; therefore he/she would have to work on it quietly.

 5. Be mummy’s iPhone application: Pop the balloon!

 All you need to include in the E-bag is just one type of material: balloons.
 You can simply find a billion and one ways to squash the balloon.
 To increase the level of difficulty, you can also tie the balloon to your child’s ankle or wrist with a rubber band.

 One thing to keep in mind is to make sure that you are not shopping at places with shelves of fragile items.

 Print/cut out pictures from a selected theme such as transportation, occupation and others.
 Paste these pictures on a plain piece of paper and keep the other side blank.
 Laminate the paper so that it can last longer.

 Firstly, a game of Pictionary could be played.
 Secondly, your child can refer to the magic card and create sentences or form short stories.
 Thirdly, you could make duplicate sets of the magic cards for a memory game where your child can play individually or with their siblings.
-Next, you can also come out with another version without color and use it as coloring cards.
+Next, you can also come out with another version without colour and use it as colouring cards.

-If you realize it, all the mentioned items are very handy and portable, making it even easier to be carried around in any shopping trip.
+If you realise it, all the mentioned items are very handy and portable, making it even easier to be carried around in any shopping trip.
 A small yet useful E-bag, indeed!